vlaha-tymeshift/salesforge-api/README.md

     - Implement authentication and authorization for API endpoints.
     - Ensure sensitive data is encrypted in transit and at rest.

-- **Documentation**:
-    - Document all API endpoints with examples and expected responses.
-    - Provide setup and usage instructions for developers.

-- **Performance**:
-    - Optimize database queries for better performance.
-    - Implement caching where appropriate to reduce load on the database.

 ## License
 This project is licensed under the MIT License.